NH128/Module-1-Challenge/README.md

 # Arctic Intelligence
-  ## An Australian-based but globally focussed RegTech firm that specialises in audit, risk and compliance software related to financial crime compliance and risk management
+  ## An Australian-based globally focussed RegTech privasste firm that specialises in audit, risk and compliance software related to financial crime compliance and risk management
   ## The company was founded in 2015 by Anthony Quinn.
 He has compliance experience at Macquarie Group, at Westpac in Anti-Money Laundering / Counter Terrorism Financing and the Basel II Accord,
   ## Email www.arctic-intelligence.com
   ## ARCTIC stands for Audit, Risk, Compliance, Technology Innovation Company.

    Seed Round	01-Jul-2018	$2.8M
-   Angel (individual)	01-Oct-2015
+   Angel (individual)

-  ## "Arctic Intelligence was founded with the belief that in order to make an impact on the financial crime problem that it was necessary to combine deep domain expertise with world-class technology to provide regulated entities, regardless of their size, sector or geographic location with the necessary tools to manage audit, risk and compliance programs."
+  >## "Arctic Intelligence was founded with the belief that in order to make an impact on the financial crime problem that it was necessary to combine deep domain expertise with world-class technology to provide regulated entities, regardless of their size, sector or geographic location with the necessary tools to manage audit, risk and compliance programs."

-  ## "Our global solutions are transforming the financial crime risk assessment process, replacing spreadsheets with real-time reporting, and enabling more frequent reviews in response to global regulator expectations and financial crime threats."
+  >## "Our global solutions are transforming the financial crime risk assessment process, replacing spreadsheets with real-time reporting, and enabling more frequent reviews in response to global regulator expectations and financial crime threats."

-* How is the company funded?
-How much funding have they received?
+## Funding
+- ### - 01-Oct-2015 Angel investor for an undisclosed amount
+- ### - 01-Jul-2018 Seed Round $2.8M

-## Business Activities
+## Clients

-## clients include smaller Australian Banks together with a range of diversified financial and other companies
+- ### Smaller Australian Banks together with a range of diversified financial and other companies
+- ### clients in Africa, Australia, Canada, Europe and India

 ## Regulatory Risk areas include
-- Money-laundering
+- ### Money-laundering
-- Bribery & Corruption
+- ### Bribery & Corruption
-- Sanctions
+- ### Sanctions
-- Fraud
+- ### Fraud

 ## Platforms
-- [AML Accelerate] - a cloud-based counter-terrorism financing and money-laundering risk assessment platform
+- ### [AML Accelerate] - a cloud-based counter-terrorism financing and money-laundering risk assessment platform
-- [Risk Assessment Platform]: a cloud-based platform designed to help businesses identify, assess, mitigate and manage AML compliance, bribery, fraud, cyber and other risk domains.
+- ### [Risk Assessment Platform] - a cloud-based platform designed to help businesses identify, assess, mitigate and manage AML compliance, bribery, fraud, cyber and other risk domains.
-- [Health Check]: cloud-based platform designed to help regulated businesses (and their professional advisers) to assess the design and operational effectiveness of compliance programs,
+- ### [Health Check] - cloud-based platform designed to help regulated businesses (and their professional advisers) to assess the design and operational effectiveness of compliance programs,

+## Technology

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilise?)